HuskyGameDev/2018-team3/README.md

   - This was the 3D platformer that defined the genre.
 For the time, the game was innovative and helped set the foundation for 3D platformers by showing how to run and jump in a 3D space while still completing objectives but with simplistic controls and a bare story.
 We will be using the core mechanics of Mario, running and jumping.
 - Conker’s Bad Fur Day
   - Nintendo 64 Game, released in March 2001
-  - This was a 3D platformer that followed the traditional collectathon formula but add adult humor and graphic violence to the game.
-This showed that 3D platformers should have their own identity when following the standards of a 3D collectathon platformer.
+  - This was a 3D platformer that followed the traditional collect-a-thon formula but add adult humor and graphic violence to the game.
+This showed that 3D platformers should have their own identity when following the standards of a 3D collect-a-thon platformer.
 We are creating a story with humorous elements.
 - Banjo Kazooie
   - Nintendo 64 Game, released in 1998
   - This game introduced a zany and lovable mascot that people still remember to this day.
 It was a wacky platformer that showed memorable characters and solid gameplay for the 3D platformer genre.
 We are going to create a wacky character to star in our platformer.